-In order to connect your device to a wired ISP, on the Device mode page, from the Connection method list, select the Wired connection value.
-Then from the Work mode list select the Router value.
+In order to connect your device to a fiber optic line, on the Device mode page, from the Connection method list, select the Fiber (SFP) value.
 In this mode you can configure a WAN connection, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, configure LAN ports to connect an STB or VoIP phone, and set your own password for access to the web-based interface of the device.